Home Compare BAS.DE vs MNDI.L

 BASF vs Mondi: Which Stock Looks Stronger in 2026?

-BASF SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+BASF SE holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Mondi still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-On the market side, BASF SE is in better shape — its trend is intact while Mondi's trend has broken down.
+The market setup broadly confirms the structural lead — BASF SE holds the more constructive position.
 That puts structure and market broadly in agreement — BASF SE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.